Sord/CGL Advert - November 1982

 PIPS: We've cracked the BASIC problem

-Sord seems to be advertising in reverse as it's starting out advertising software before any of its actual hardware, but that's probably because this is really an advert for potential resellers, rather than the public.
+Sord, which had been selling its M100 and M200 business-focussed micros in the UK since the early part of 1979[1], is here advertising software rather than any of its actual hardware, but that's probably because this is really an advert for potential resellers, rather than the public.

 That said, it's still a bit abstract, as it's advertising its PIPS - Pan Information Processing System - as a solution to the problem of the BASIC programming language.